15 Things to do in NYC During the Winter Season

 Tickets are free and available on a first come, first served basis.
 Follow FallonTix on twitter for tips on the best time to score tickets.
 For more info on SNL’s ticket lottery check out this helpful article.
 Also check out The Today Show page for more info on the best time to plan your visit.

-A full list of NY based TV shows where you can be a part of the studio audience
+Check out this full list of NY based TV shows where you can be a part of the studio audience

 4. Check out one of the city’s seasonal parades